thegrandblooms/Information_Propagation_Analysis/README.md

 Our best performing algorithm for regression was XGBoost, while our best performing algorithm for classification was a Random Forest.
 I had high hopes for TabNet in interpreting our 2500 features but this failed to beat XGBoost on our traditional feature set.

 ROC Curve for classification:

 ![ROC Curve](https://github.com/thegrandblooms/Information_Propagation_Analysis/blob/7fd9a9495574721da3560f385ea9f73eb71784a5/graphics/roc-auc.png)

+Regression Root-mean-squared-error across our baseline and our three main regression models - XGBoost on document embeddings, an ensemble of nlp and metadata, and just metadata:

 ![Regression rmse](https://github.com/thegrandblooms/Information_Propagation_Analysis/blob/7fd9a9495574721da3560f385ea9f73eb71784a5/graphics/regression_rmse.jpg)

+A Confusion Matrix for our random forest classification on holdout data:

 ![Random Forest Confusion Matrix](https://github.com/thegrandblooms/Information_Propagation_Analysis/blob/7fd9a9495574721da3560f385ea9f73eb71784a5/graphics/rf_confusion_matrix.png)